rapyuta-robotics/rclUE/README.md

 ```
 Notes:
 - Script also updates Rapyuta-Robotics UE_msgs libraries inside RclUE.
-- For more details check script, for example how it deals with libraries versions in their SONAME (UE4 can't deal with it, see 2 potential fix ways)
+- Please check the scripts for more details about how it deals with libraries versions in their SONAME (UE4 can't deal with it, see 2 potential fix ways)

 # Documentation